sat-masters/docs/Meetings/Meeting 02-04-25.md

 Shell around 5G

 	Who is the stupid competitor.

 Sell the interface.

-Focus on the capacity on satellites.
+Focus on the data storage capacity on satellites.

-Selling points.
+	Find the selling points.
 lower latency
 Lower capacity

 	Key IPR
 		Taking existing interface and put our on top.

 Find competitors

-Figure out the lavel of maturity we have to present
+Figure out the level of maturity we have to present

-ESA BIG.
+ESA BIC.